-A) Consistent with state and federal law, the University of New England does not, under any circumstances, tolerate or condone discrimination, including but not limited to the harassment of its employees or students on the basis of race, color, sex, physical or mental disability, religion, age, ancestry, national origin, sexual orientation, gender identity, gender expression, ethnicity, genetic information, HIV status, or status as a veteran.
+4.6.1.
+Consistent with state and federal law, the University of New England does not, under any circumstances, tolerate or condone discrimination, including but not limited to the harassment of its employees or students on the basis of race, color, sex, physical or mental disability, religion, age, ancestry, national origin, sexual orientation, gender identity, gender expression, ethnicity, genetic information, HIV status or status as a veteran.
 In keeping with efforts to promote and maintain an environment in which the dignity and worth of all people is respected, the University of New England considers discrimination against students and employees unacceptable and cause for disciplinary action, up to and including dismissal from the University.
 Note: The University of New England is fully committed to procedures that will protect the rights and dignity of all concerned parties, in both the prevention and investigation of allegations of discrimination and harassment.
-B) The University prohibits all forms of sexual or genderbased harassment or sexual misconduct, including sexual assault, dating violence, domestic violence, and stalking.